 Looking for some fun gingerbread activities to add to your Christmas lesson plans for preschool?
 Look no further.
-This post is loaded with gingerbread alphabet games for preschoolers.
+This post includes 6 gingerbread alphabet activities for preschoolers that are full of literacy fun!

 With adorable gingerbread people and equally adorable gingerbread houses, your preschoolers will delight in these festive literacy games this holiday season!